 - Serve for at least four academic years within eight years of completing the program of study for which you received a TEACH Grant.

-If you receive a TEACH Grant but do not complete the required four years of teaching service within eight years after you complete (or otherwise cease to be enrolled in) the program for which you received the grant, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan that you must repay with interest.
 The Department’s TEACH Grant Servicer oversees your grant account until you meet your service obligation.
+Beginning in 2019, annual documentation of your teaching progress must be submitted each year by October 31st.
+Failure to submit proper documentation by October 31st will result in conversion of all your TEACH Grants into Federal Direct Unsubsidized Loans with capitalized interest from the first date of disbursement.
+Finally, if you receive a TEACH Grant but do not complete the required four years of teaching service within eight years after you complete (or otherwise cease to be enrolled in) the program for which you received the grant, all TEACH Grant funds you received will be converted to a Federal Direct Unsubsidized Loan that you must repay with interest charged from the date of each TEACH Grant disbursement.

 LMU TEACH Grant Awarding Policy

 - Complete the Free Application for Federal Student Aid (FAFSA), although you do not have to demonstrate financial need.

 - Be a U.S. citizen or eligible non-citizen.

 - Complete the U.S. Department of Education’s Federal TEACH Grant Initial and Subsequent Counseling session electronically.